kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 	F. Requires order from court of law to treat

 ### Q159
-A 43-year-old man with chronic depression attends with sudden-onset abdominal pain.
+A 43-year-old man with *chronic depression* attends with sudden-onset abdominal pain.
 He is peritonitic and has air under his diaphragm.
 Your consultant has asked you to obtain consent for a laparotomy.
-The patient refuses and states he would rather die.
+The *patient refuses* and states he would rather die.
-#### Answer: C. Proceed to treat without consent of patient - ?
+#### Answer: C. Proceed to treat without consent of patient - *FALSE* = A. Accept wishes for non-treatment
+- Although this man has a chronic mental health problem, he still retains the capacity to make an informed decision about his treatment
+- He understands that he is likely to die without surgery and his wishes must be respected
+- Although you may be able to section him under the Mental Health Act
+	- this only allows for treatment of his mental health problem
+	- **not** for treating the intra-abdominal perforation

 ### Q160
 A 13-year-old has an off-ended distal radial and ulna fracture.
 On examination she has signs of median nerve compromise.
 You have spoken with both the girl and her mother and informed them that an operation is necessary.
 The mother is happy to proceed.
 The child is adamant that she does not wish to have an operation even though she might not regain full use of her hand.
-#### Answer: B. Obtain consent from next of kin - ?
+#### Answer: B. Obtain consent from next of kin - *FALSE* = C. Proceed to treat without consent of patient
+- A 13-year-old may be ‘Gillick competent’ in that if he or she understands the implications and possible complications of treatment, they may consent to that treatment without the express permission of their parents
+- However, in this instance the child would not be allowed to refuse treatment, as this is *not covered* by Gillick competence
+- Parental consent has been obtained
+	- you can proceed to treat without the consent of the child

 ### Q161
-An 84-year-old with known multi-infarct dementia has a fractured neck of femur.
+An 84-year-old with known multi-infarct *dementia* has a fractured neck of femur.
 He keeps shouting that he wants to be left alone to die.
-#### Answer: D. Section under Mental Health Act to treat - ?
+#### Answer: D. Section under Mental Health Act to treat - *FALSE* = C. Proceed to treat without consent of patient
+- This patient has known dementia and so does not have the capacity to make an informed decision with regard to treatment options
+- To proceed to operative treatment of the fracture would be to act in the patient's best interests.

 ### Q162
 A 64-year-old man is brought into A&E unconscious.
 He is thought to have a perforated peptic ulcer secondary to NSAID use.
 He is known to have metastatic carcinoma of the prostate.
 His wife attends with an advance directive stating that he does not wish any form of surgery or resuscitation.
-#### Answer: A. Accept wishes for non-treatment - ?
+#### Answer: A. Accept wishes for non-treatment - TRUE
+- A signed, witnessed advance directive must be respected
+- As such, even though the current situation does not relate to the probable cause for the advance directive, the patient's wishes must be respected.

 Q163-166: Theme: Urological Investigations